DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 * 1 Gallon Plastic Pitcher
 * [IKEA KALLAX Bookcase](http://amzn.to/2DqabqZ) and [Drawers](http://amzn.to/2Dpk6gz)- I got the grey shelves and the black drawers to serve as a pantry
 * 32 Magnets: Bottle Opener, Light, [Cat, Dog, Farm, and Safari Butts](http://amzn.to/2DcMi8u), and Teeth
-* An Upsetting Number of Things in my Kitchen Catch-All Drawer - 4 scoop measurerers, holed and un-holed cooking spoons, soup ladel, wine bottle opener, can opener, tongs, mixing spatula, wooden spatula, holed and un-holed frying pan spatulas, whisk, nutcracker and two nut picks, spiralizer.
+* An Upsetting Number of Things in my Kitchen Catch-All Drawer - 4 scoop measures, holed and un-holed cooking spoons, soup ladle, wine bottle opener, can opener, tongs, mixing spatula, wooden spatula, holed and un-holed frying pan spatulas, whisk, nutcracker and two nut picks, spiralizer.

 #### In and Under the Sink

 * [Copper Wool w/8 Refills](http://amzn.to/2FvWYNX) - Lots of people disagree about [how to properly clean cast iron.](https://www.blessthismessplease.com/how-to-clean-and-reseason-cast-iro/) I think copper wool gets the gunk off super easily without the use of soap, so I prefer it.
-* [Dish Soap,](http://amzn.to/2D8BdFA) Dishwashing Gloves, 2 Dish Sponges, and a [Dish Brush](http://amzn.to/2Dc6Eie)
+* [Dish Soap,](http://amzn.to/2D8BdFA) Dish-washing Gloves, 2 Dish Sponges, and a [Dish Brush](http://amzn.to/2Dc6Eie)
 * Paper Towels - I bought the cheap ones and have never regretted such a small purchase so much in my life.
 The commercials were right.
 They don't absorb anything and tear tear-ibly.
 Never again.